Lots of people ask, “Are there sandy beaches in Greece?” – Yes! There are! Here is the list of where to find the best sandy beaches in Greece.

 Don’t get confused!
 This beach is indeed THE place famous for the noisy parties and club atmosphere; however, it features one of the most stunning coasts on Mykonos’ island and is the best sandy beach in Mykonos.

 The sand is soft and golden, and the sea is more on the deep side.
-It’s possible to visit the beach either with a boat departing from Ornos or with a bus leaving from the center of town; those who want to stay in the area can check the several options for hotels and studios that are available in the area.
+It’s possible to visit the beach either by a boat departing from Ornos or with a bus leaving from the center of town; those who want to stay in the area can check the several options for hotels and studios that are available in the area.

 Mylopotamos Beach, Pelion